openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_linux.md

         cd $OPENVINO_HOME
         cmake --preset npuCidReleaseLinux
         cd build-x86_64/Release/
-        cmake --build ./ --target compilerTest profilingTest vpuxCompilerL0Test loaderTest -j8
+        cmake --build ./ --target npu_driver_compiler compilerTest profilingTest vpuxCompilerL0Test loaderTest -j8
     ```
     </details>

-    The defined build option for npuCidReleaseLinux Cmake Preset is listed [here](../../../CMakePresets.json#L238).
+    The defined build option for npuCidReleaseLinux Cmake Preset is listed [here](../../../CMakePresets.json#L240).
 For additional information about its build options, please refer to section `2.2 Build instructions notes` in [how to build Driver Compiler on linux](./how_to_build_driver_compiler_on_linux.md).

 4. (Optional) Prepare final Driver Compiler package for driver: